jdoleary/Spellmasons/docs/PlaytestHistory.md

 - "I don't know what every circle means, nor do I know what every lines mean".
 Teach it differently
 - explain: lava damage and how units can stay in lava
 - bug: he didn't get to pick spell when he got pushed into the portal, actually he did but they got overlapped by the perks, change the order so that new waits in queue
-- maybe hide spell prediction when "f" is held
 - purify doesn't make sense without context
   - showing purify without that context is just making the player screw up due to interface issues rather than strategy issues
   - purify could explain curses